paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-051-supplemental-nutrition-assistance-program.md

 Pub.
 L. 110–234 and Pub.
 L. 110–246 made identical amendments to this section.
 The amendments by Pub.
 L. 110–234 were repealed by section 4(a) of Pub.
 L. 110–246.

 #### Amendments
+2025—Subsec. (u).
+Pub.
+L. 119–21 added subsec. (u) and struck out former subsec. (u) which defined thrifty food plan and outlined adjustments to be made by the Secretary.

 2018—Subsec. (d)(1).
 Pub.
 L. 115–334, § 4022(1)(A), substituted “section 2016(h)” for “section 2016(i)”.

 Subsec. (i).
 Pub.
 L. 115–334, § 4022(1)(A), substituted “section 2016(h)” for “section 2016(i)”.